mariosantosdev/react-performance/README.md

 The useCallback is used to memoize a function.

 - When a function is passed on children props, to prevent re-rendering.

+## Where format data

+The format data is better do togheter with function that return a list of data, it's prevent to re-render the list.